hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * xrecalc

 	Force clear the calculated results cache, so that all cells get recalculated, as they become visible either directly and or indirectly through some other visible cell.
 As and when a given cell or a some other cell which depends on it becomes visible, the cell will be recalculated.

+	If you feel that the program has messed up with its recacl limiting optimisations and inturn has not recalculated a cell, which it should have.
+You can use this command to force the program to recalculate all cells.

 * xrows <numOfRows>